MikeHughesKent/PyHoloscope/README.md

 # PyHoloscope : Holographic Microscopy Utilities for Python

+PyHoloscope is a Python package for holographic microscopy.

-*Mainly developed by [Mike Hughes](https://research.kent.ac.uk/applied-optics/hughes/), Applied Optics Group, University of Kent.
-Pull requests welcome.*
+Development is by [Mike Hughes](https://research.kent.ac.uk/applied-optics/hughes/)' lab in the [Applied Optics Group](https://research.kent.ac.uk/applied-optics), School of Physics & Astronomy, University of Kent.
+Bug reports, contributions and pull requests are welcome.

-A on-going project to develop tools for holographic microscopy in Python.
-The aim is to make this optimised, fast and suitable for real-time use, including GPU acceleration.
-There is already a python library called [HoloPy](https://github.com/manoharan-lab/holopy) which implements a lot of useful functionality, so check that out if you need something that works now.

-This work is partially funded by Royal Society Grant RGS\R2\202225 (Ultrathin Inline Holographic Microscopy).

-As of now, this is very in-development, there are lots of bugs and not much documentation.
-If you would like to use the library, there are some examples in the test folder that will get you started.

-Functionality can be accessed directly via static methods or, in most cases, via the Holo class.

-Examples are provided in the *tests* folder.
+The package was originally developed mostly for applications in Mike Hughes' lab, including compact and fibre-based holography, but it is general enough for a variety of applications.
+It supports inline and off-axis holography, including numerical refocusing and phase correction (e.g. removing tilts).
+The package is designed to be fast enough for use in imaging GUIs as well as for offline research.
+GPU acceleration is supported.

+Full documentation is on [Read the docs](https://pyholoscope.readthedocs.io/en/latest/index.html).
+Also see the examples in the examples folder and the test folder.

+Development is active and there may be bugs and future changes to the API.

+## Features

-Off Axis Holography
+### Off Axis Holography
-* Complex image recovery by FFT, shifting modulated signal to centre and iFFT (CPU Acceleration available)
+* Complex image recovery by FFT, shifting modulated signal to centre and iFFT (GPU acceleration available)
 * Auto detect modulation frequency
 * Predict tilt angle from modulation frequency

-General holography
+### General and Inline holography
 * Refocus using angular spectrum method
 * Cosine window to avoid edge effects - (done for circular window for bundle holograpy, need rectangular for general purpose)
 * Generate stack of images at different focal positions
 * Focus metrics (Brenner, Sobel, Peak Intensity, DarkFocus, SobelVariance)
 * Auto focus whole image or ROI by optimising focus metric, through fast bounded search and (optionally) initial coarse search to narrow search range.
-* Generate LUT of propagators for faster auto-focus or repeated geberation of focus stacks.
+* Generate LUT of propagators for faster auto-focus or repeated generation of focus stacks.

-Phase Visualation
+### Phase Visualation
 * Remove background phase
 * Remove 1D phase tilt
 * Phase relative to some region of interest
 * Synthetic DIC/phase contrast

-Other things to do in longer term:
+## Planned Developments (help welcome!)
+* Support non-square holograms
+* Better auto-focusing
+* Improved optimisation for speed
 * Port tracking code from Matlab (or maybe try and integrate with TrackPy?)
-* Iterative phase recovery for inline holography
+* Phase recovery for inline holography
-* GPU acceleration of refocusing
-* Phase recovery techniques (from inline holography)